Major Exploration at Utah State University

 - Generate a list of questions to ask faculty, academic advisors, and other resource persons.

-- Share information and reflect on it what you learned with an Exploratory advisor.
+- Share information and reflect on what you learned with an Exploratory Advisor.

 Step 3: Integrate the information you've collected

 Now that you have gathered information, it is time to integrate what you have learned.
 You might consider combining several areas of interest into one new alternative like a major with one or two minors.

 Step 4: Initiate your action plan and make decisions